10,000 BC (film): Reception

-Critics noted that the film is archaeologically inaccurate and contains many factual errors and anachronisms.
-On the review aggregator Rotten Tomatoes, the film holds an approval rating of 9% based on 150 reviews, with an average rating of 3.40/10.
-The website's critics' consensus states: "With attention strictly paid to style instead of substance, or historical accuracy, 10,000 BC is a visually impressive but narratively flimsy epic."
-Metacritic assigned the film a weighted average score of 34 out of 100, based on 29 critics, indicating "generally unfavorable reviews".
-Audiences surveyed by CinemaScore gave the film an average grade of "C" on an A+ to F scale.
+On Rotten Tomatoes, the film has an approval percentage of 10% based on 147 reviews, with the critics consensus reading: "With attention strictly paid to style instead of substance, or historical accuracy, 10,000 B.C. is a visually impressive but narratively flimsy epic."
+On Metacritic, the film has a score of 34 out of 100 based on 29 critic reviews, meaning "Generally Unfavorable".
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Todd McCarthy of Variety wrote: "Conventional where it should be bold and mild where it should be wild, 10,000 BC reps a missed opportunity to present an imaginative vision of a prehistoric moment."
 Peter Bradshaw of The Guardian wrote: "Roland Emmerich's great big CGI blockbuster lumbers along like one of the woolly mammoths that roam across the screen."
+Caroline White, writing for The Times, noted that 10,000 BC is archaeologically inaccurate and contains many factual errors and anachronisms.

+Michael Phillips of the Chicago Tribune is one of the few critics who enjoyed the film.
+He said, "The film's a little bit of Apocalypto, mixed in with Ice Age 2, a dash of Quest for Fire, and sometimes, you're just in the mood for a big old piece of cheese.
+Folks, here is that cheese on a cracker."

 Composer Thomas Wander won a BMI Film Music Award for his work on the film.